 - SB 605 (Gaines) Community Colleges: Nonresident Tuition Exemption for Nevada Students.
 SB 605 (Gaines) exempts up to 200 students in any academic year from paying nonresident tuition fees if they attend the Lake Tahoe Community College (LTCC) and reside in certain communities in Nevada and permits the LTCC to count these persons as resident full-time equivalent students (FTES) for purposes of determining apportionment funding.
-This bill makes these provisions contingent upon the Board of Governors of the California Community Colleges entering into an interstate attendance agreement with the Nevada System of Higher Education providing reciprocal rights to California residents attending Western Nevada College. - Status: SB 605 (Gaines) passed in the Senate and the Assembly Committees and is on the Assembly Floor.
+This bill makes these provisions contingent upon the Board of Governors of the California Community Colleges entering into an interstate attendance agreement with the Nevada System of Higher Education providing reciprocal rights to California residents attending Western Nevada College. - o Position: Support - o Status: SB 605 (Gaines) was signed into law by the Governor.